The University of Bremen's Excellence Strategy

 Cutting-Edge Research and Social Responsibility

-The University of Bremen is once again submitting proposals in the current round of the Excellence Strategy of the German federal and state governments (2026-2032).
+The University of Bremen is celebrating a historic double success in the current round of the Excellence Strategy of the German federal and state governments (2026 to 2032).

-In a joint proposal with the University of Oldenburg for the continuation of the existing Cluster of Excellence "The Ocean Floor" and an initial proposal for the establishment of a new Cluster of Excellence from the "Humans on Mars" initiative, the researchers are tackling research topics that deal with challenges on our planet and beyond.
+In their research, the cluster teams are tackling socially highly relevant topics that address challenges on our planet and beyond.
 They do this in interdisciplinary teams, which are regionally and internationally connected with strong research partner institutions and engage in close dialogue with society.

 “The Ocean Floor” Cluster of Excellence

-Since its establishment in 2019, the Cluster of Excellence “The Ocean Floor - Earth’s Uncharted Interface” has been based at MARUM - Center for Marine Environmental Sciences at the University of Bremen.
-In the current funding round, the researchers at MARUM are applying for a second phase of funding – this time in collaboration with the ICBM – Institute for Chemistry and Biology of the Marine Environment at the University of Oldenburg.
-The Cluster investigates exchange processes on the ocean floor as an important and dynamic interface of the Earth system that plays a vital role in the functioning of our planet and its climate.
-In the upcoming second phase of the Cluster, the strong disciplinary expertise in deep-sea research that has developed in northwestern Germany over decades will be even more closely integrated.
+Since its establishment in 2019, “The Ocean Floor - Earth’s Uncharted Interface” Cluster of Excellence has been based at MARUM - Center for Marine Environmental Sciences at the University of Bremen.
+As of January 2026, the cluster team will continue its work together with the ICBM – Institute for Chemistry and Biology of the Marine Environment at the University of Oldenburg.
+In the cluster's upcoming second funding phase, the strong disciplinary expertise in deep-sea research that has developed over decades across northwestern Germany will be consolidated in an even closer manner.
 The aim is to create a marine region of excellence that will enable new scientific breakthroughs.
+The cluster investigates exchange processes on the ocean floor as an important and dynamic interface of the Earth system that plays a vital role in the functioning of our planet and its climate.
 The research findings will be of great importance for better understanding climate scenarios in a warming world.

 more